cisagov/prescup-challenges/pc4/team/round3-a-round-orange/solution/README.md

 ### Looking for a path forward

-1. Once you took a look at both websites, you will notice the following `Orange Glory Website`, which seems to focus on selling orange products.
+1. After looking at both websites, you will notice the following Orange Glory Website, which seems to focus on selling orange products.
 Based on this challenge, the list of employee's we are looking for will be on this system's Desktop.

 ![img-2](./img/img-2.png)

->SPOILER ALERT:
->No matter how much the user attempts to exploit this system (`orange-glory`), this is not the way to go as it doesn't present any vulnerabilities.
->Once the user discovers this, they can head over to the next website at `10.5.5.92` to find another way to reach the goal of this challenge.
+>**SPOILER ALERT:** No matter how much the user attempts to exploit this system (`orange-glory`), this is not the way to go because it doesn't present any vulnerabilities.
+Once the user discovers this, they can head over to the next website at `10.5.5.92` to find another way to reach the goal of this challenge.

 ![img-3](./img/img-3.png)

 ### Finding the first vulnerability

 1. Upon exploring the `Space Guide` website at `10.5.5.92`, the user will notice that the `Subscribe` section at the end of the page sends a POST request over to `http://10.5.5.92/submission.php`.
-This can be easily seen by actually submiting a value or via the source code.
+This can be easily seen by actually submitting a value or via the source code.

 ![img-4](./img/img-4.png)